PriorWeaver: Prior Elicitation via Iterative Dataset Construction: Background and Related Work

-An alternative is to elicit priors in the \textbf{\textit{observable space}}, where analysts reason directly about measurable quantities.
+An alternative is to elicit priors in the \textbf{\textit{observable space}}, where analysts reason directly about measurable quantities like model variables.
 This aligns more closely with domain expertise, allowing analysts to specify patterns they have observed without translating them into parameters~\cite{ohagan-2006-uncertain, mikkola2024prior}.
 For example, Casement et al.~\cite{casement2018graphical} ask analysts to iteratively select the most plausible histogram from a set of simulated samples.
 Then, their approach infers a prior from these selections.
 However, this method is limited to univariate models.
 More recent simulation-based approaches remove this requirement by letting experts specify expectations about multiple observable quantities and then automatically searching for priors that produce matching predictions.
 Techniques such as multi-objective Bayesian optimization~\cite{manderson2023translating} and stochastic gradient-based optimization~\cite{hartmann2020prior, bockting2024simulation} learn priors that minimize the discrepancy between simulated and elicited information.
-Most observable-space tools still rely on probability-based inputs, provide limited feedback for validating priors, or are restricted to univariate specifications.
+However, these approaches still rely primarily on probabilistic inputs, fail to capture relational knowledge between variables, or provide limited feedback for validating priors.
+More importantly, these approaches have not yet been developed into fully functional tools, let alone as interfaces designed for end-users.
 In contrast, \system{} enables analysts to externalize their knowledge in the observable space as a tangible dataset through coordinated visualizations.
-Analysts can then iteratively validate and refine these priors with the help of prior predictive checking.
+Analysts can then iteratively validate and refine these priors with the help of prior predictive checks.

 Table~\ref{tab:design-space} summarizes the characteristics of prior elicitation tools and compares \system{} against existing tools.
-There is little consensus on what abstractions (parameter-space vs. observable-space) or interfaces help analysts express their domain knowledge as priors.
+In short, existing prior elicitation tools are mainly designed for Bayesian practitioners who are familiar with the Bayesian workflow, rather than domain experts who wish to conduct Bayesian analysis but lack formal Bayesian training.
+Moreover, there is little consensus on what abstractions (parameter-space vs. observable-space) or interfaces help analysts express their domain knowledge as priors at all.
 This work articulates and evaluates design considerations for facilitating domain knowledge expression for the purpose of eliciting priors.